osmosis-labs/assetlists/README.md

 Changes to generated files are automatically deployed to the Osmosis Zone frontend via Vercel:

-**Trigger Conditions:**
+**Deployment Schedule:**
+- **Scheduled**: Every Monday and Thursday at 09:30 UTC (30 minutes after generation workflow completes)
+- **Manual**: Can be triggered manually via GitHub Actions workflow dispatch
+- **Fallback**: Push to main (won't trigger with auto-merge due to GITHUB_TOKEN limitation)

+**Monitored Files:**
-- Changes to `osmosis-1/generated/frontend/assetlist.json` on the `main` branch
+- `osmosis-1/generated/frontend/assetlist.json` and `chainlist.json` (mainnet)
-- Changes to `osmosis-1/generated/frontend/chainlist.json` on the `main` branch
+- `osmo-test-5/generated/frontend/assetlist.json` and `chainlist.json` (testnet)

 **Deployment Flow:**
-1. PR with generated files is merged to `main` branch
-2. Vercel webhook is automatically triggered
+1. Generation workflow completes at 09:00 UTC (Mon/Thu) and auto-merges to `main`
+2. 30 minutes later (09:30 UTC), deployment workflow runs on schedule
+3. Workflow checks if monitored files were modified in the last 2 hours
+4. **If files unchanged**: Deployment is skipped (no unnecessary Vercel builds)
+5. **If files changed**: Vercel webhooks are triggered (preview + production for mainnet, testnet separately)
-3. Vercel builds and deploys to preview environment
+6. Vercel builds and deploys to environments
-4. After validation, changes are promoted to production
-5. Osmosis Zone app reflects the updated asset and chain data
+7. Osmosis Zone app reflects updated data within ~30-45 minutes of generation

-This completes the full pipeline: **Chain Registry → Detection → Generation → PR → Merge → Deployment → Frontend**
+This completes the full pipeline: **Chain Registry → Detection → Generation → PR → Merge → Scheduled Deployment → Frontend**

 ### Validation Workflows